HathorNetwork/hathor-wallet/RELEASING.md

 1. Make sure you have the following environment variables set: `APPLE_ID`, `APPLE_APP_SPECIFIC_PASSWORD` ( [see docs](https://www.electron.build/configuration/mac) ).
 1. Replace the `build.mac.notarize.teamId` property on the `package.json` file with the correct value.
+1. Due to a bug on the notarization process, some versions of `npm` are not able to execute it successfully.
+The following configurations, that were used on [our last successful build](https://github.com/HathorNetwork/internal-issues/issues/200#issuecomment-1830765685), should work correctly:
+  <br/>- Python 3.11.6
+  <br/>- NodeJS 16.20.1
+  <br/>- npm 8.15.0

 1. Run the `release.sh` script, which will clean the environment and build the app for all platforms.
 The files go to the `dist` folder after the script finishes running.
 You should get 4 of them: `.AppImage`, `.deb`, `.dmg` and `.exe`.